 - “See how high the hornet’s nest, ‘twill tell how high the snow will rest”

 - Narrow orange band in the middle of the Woollybear caterpillar warns of heavy snow; fat and fuzzy caterpillars presage bitter cold

 - The squirrel gathers nuts early to fortify against a hard winter

-- Frequent halos or rings around sun or moon forecast numerous snow falls.
+- Frequent halos or rings around the Sun or Moon forecast numerous snow falls.